Mane wins African player of year award

 Mane beat compatriot and Chelsea goalkeeper Edouard Mendy as well as former Liverpool team-mate Salah, whose Egypt side lost February's final.

-"I thank the Senegalese people - and dedicate this trophy to the youth of my country," Mane added.
+"I thank the Senegalese people - and dedicate this trophy to the youth of my country," added Mane, who helped Senegal reach the World Cup and won two domestic cups with Liverpool.

 Mane's prize was one of five picked up by Senegal in a total of seven men's categories after a night to remember for the West African nation.